 Ivane Javakhishvili Tbilisi State University (TSU) has partnered with The University of Texas at Dallas to create a professional development program for early-career academic staff and advanced graduate students at Georgian universities who wish to improve their research and writing skills through a training program in the United States.
-Applying PhD students must have completed the learning component and the first colloquium, be active at the time of application, and commit to being active through the end of the program.

 Those who complete the program will improve their skills and increase the likelihood of publishing their findings in internationally recognized journals and becoming active and effective mentors for their future students.
 While in the program, participants will work with academic staff in their fields to get laboratory experience and build research collaborations.